HEC Paris

-HEC Paris (École des hautes études commerciales de Paris) is a business school, and one of the most prestigious and selective grandes écoles, located in Jouy-en-Josas, France.
-HEC offers Master in Management, MSc International Finance, MBA and EMBA programs, specialised MSc's, PhD's and executive education.
+HEC Paris (École des hautes études commerciales de Paris) is a business school and grande école located in Jouy-en-Josas, a southwestern outer suburb of Paris, France.
+It offers Bachelor, MiM, MSc in International Finance, MBA, EMBA, executive education, professional development, professional certification, and PhD programs.

-HEC Paris is the founding member of CEMS - Global Alliance in Management Education and holds the triple accreditation (AACSB, AMBA, EQUIS).

 History

-Founded in 1881 by the Paris Chamber of Commerce (CCIP) with 57 students in the very first class, the École des hautes études commerciales de Paris (HEC) aimed to be in the fields of management and commerce what Centrale Paris was in the field of engineering.
+Founded in 1881 by Gustave Emmanuel Roy, president of the Paris Chamber of Commerce (CCIP), with 57 students in its first class, the École des hautes études commerciales de Paris (HEC) aimed to be in the fields of management and commerce what the École Centrale de Paris was in the field of engineering.

 In 1921, the school introduced the case-based method of the Harvard Business School, but most of the lectures remained theoretical.
 In 1938, the HEC program was lengthened to 3 years.

-Due to French corporations' demand for North American style management education, at the end of the 1950s, the case-based method was generalized and a one-year classe préparatoire was created to prepare for the entrance examination, which had become more difficult.
-Evidence of the diploma recognition is that only 9% of HEC students also attended university in 1959, whereas 47% had done so in 1929.
+Due to French corporations' demand for North-American-style management education, at the end of the 1950s, the case-based method was generalized and a one-year classe préparatoire was created to prepare for the entrance examination, which had become more difficult.
+As a result, only 9% of HEC students had attended university in 1959, whereas 47% had done so in 1929.

 In 1964, French President Charles de Gaulle inaugurated a new 250 acre wooded campus in Jouy-en-Josas.
 In 1967, HEC launched its executive education programs.
 Women have been accepted at HEC since 1973.
 Only 27 women were accepted that year and HEC jeunes filles (HECJF), another school dedicated to women, was closed.
-Its alumnae are officially considered graduates of HEC.
-HECJF alumni include, for example, Édith Cresson, the first woman to hold the office of Prime Minister of France.
+Its alumnae are officially considered graduates of HEC, and include Édith Cresson, the first female Prime Minister of France.

+The doctoral course was established in 1975 but until 1985 doctoral students had to complete their thesis at the university.
+In 1985 the HEC obtained the right to award the title of doctor, before ESSEC (2010) and ESCP (2012).

+The school has developed professorships financed by companies (Deloitte, EDF, Toshiba and others) to multiply links between HEC and companies.
+The HEC Foundation, founded in 1972, has the specific aim of developing these connections and the financing of the school by companies.